British Columbians share a vision of a fair, affordable and sustainable society. But politics as usual won’t get us there.

 For too long, enormous power has pooled in the hands of Big Money donors, industry CEOs, lobbyists and political insiders.
 They have more influence over government decisions and more access to politicians than everyday British Columbians.

 This has real consequences for real people.
-Young families are fleeing their home towns because of the housing crisis.
+Young families are being forced out of their home towns because of the housing crisis.
 Fentanyl overdoses are killing too many of our friends and family members.
 Climate catastrophes like forest fires and flooding are devastating our communities.

 We need a say — a real say — in the decisions that our government makes.

-However, we know there is more work to be done to build a democracy that actually represents the people who live in B.C.
-We have a plan to shift power back to local people like you.
-We need to find out how decision-making was truly made under the “Wild West” system and hold those responsible accountable.
-Join our call for a corruption inquiry.
+Even with new laws to rein in the “Wild West” of campaign finance, there was more work to be done to build a democracy that actually represented the people who live in B.C.
+We needed to find out how decision-making was truly made under the previous no-holds-barred system and hold those responsible accountable.
+This is why Dogwood launched our call for a corruption inquiry and now, with the Cullen Commission, we are on our way to getting the answers British Columbians deserve.